porthd/timer/Documentation/ReadMe.md

   Christmas, Shrove Monday, Good Friday, Easter, Ascension Day, Pentecost) (2nd Advent from 12:00 p.m. to 2:00 p.m., Rose Monday from 8:00 p.m. to 6:00
   a.m. of the following day)
+* HolidayTimer (in progress 2023-09-17) - List for defining holidays.
+The holidays are recorded in a CSV file and can also be defined via a YAML file.
+  For explanations of the CSV file, see below.
+  The Yaml file blocks all data that is relevant for the holiday calendar under the expression `holidayTimerList`.
+A separate array element is created in the YAML block for each holiday.
+The names of the attributes are the same as those used as names for the columns in the CSV.
 * JewishHolidayTimer (in progress 2022-12-28) - periods starting relative to one of the Jewish holidays related to the Jewish calendar (IMHO: I was thinking for a long time about adding this timer because I